China–India relations: Economic relations

 India-China economic relations have been institutionalized through the Joint Economic Group and Business Council, as well as more focused efforts such as the "Agreement on the Avoidance of Double Taxation".

 China and India have developed their own complementary skills following a period in which they had cut themselves off from each other.
-By 2007, while China excelled at cost-effective manufacturing, India was skilled in cost effective designing and development.
+By 2007, while China excelled at cost-effective manufacturing, India was skilled in cost-effective designing and development.
 In 2007, Tarun Khanna wrote in Harvard Business Review that "The simplest, and most powerful, way of combining China and India is to focus on hardware in China and on software in India."
-In the 2009 book "Getting China and India Right", the authors suggest a China plus India strategy so as to strategically benefit from both India's and China's scale, complementary strengths, and reducing the risk of being unilaterally present.
+In the 2009 book "Getting China and India Right", the authors suggest a China plus India strategy to strategically benefit from both India's and China's scale, complementary strengths, and reducing the risk of being unilaterally present.

 There are cases when Indian companies have gone to China and done well, such as Mahindra and Mahindra, while Chinese companies such as Huawei have done well in India.
 Huawei set up its Indian unit in 1999 and by 2007, had 1500 engineers.
 Huawei's Bangalore unit, already one of Huawei's most important research and development centres, was Capability Maturity Model Level 5 certified in 2003.

 In the oil sector, there is competition and engagement — China's Sinopec and China National Petroleum Corporation and India's Oil and Natural Gas Corporation fight over oil assets in some regions, while winning bids as joint ventures in others such as Syria, Colombia, Angola, and Venezuela.

 Since the deterioration of relations between the two countries in the 2010s, India has banned a large number of Chinese technology companies and software, including Huawei, TikTok, WeChat, etc., from entering the Indian market.
-In order to reduce Western countries' previous dependence on Chinese products, India plays an integral role in boosting supply chain resilience through friendshoring.
+To reduce Western countries' previous dependence on Chinese products, India plays an integral role in boosting supply chain resilience through friendshoring.

-On 18 January 2024, at the World Economic Forum 2024 in Davos, Switzerland, top Indian industrial policy bureaucrat Rajesh Kumar Singh told Reuters that due to easing of border tensions between India and China in 2023, India could reduce its heightened scrutiny of Chinese investments in India although timeframe for it was not given.
+On 18 January 2024, at the World Economic Forum 2024 in Davos, Switzerland, top Indian industrial policy bureaucrat Rajesh Kumar Singh told Reuters that due to easing of border tensions between India and China in 2023, India could reduce its heightened scrutiny of Chinese investments in India, although the timeframe for it was not given.

 In July 2025, China reportedly recalled over 300 engineers from Foxconn's iPhone plant in India.
 India responded by partnering with Taiwan, the US, South Korea, and Japan to secure engineers and critical manufacturing equipment.
+In December 2025, India imposed anti-dumping duties on rolled Chinese steel.

+China's growing economic and political ties with India are reshaping regional dynamics.
+India's trade with China has reached $155 billion, significantly surpassing trade between China and its other partners.
+As India's economy expands rapidly, stalled infrastructure projects and investment risks weaken the strategic alliance with China.
+This shift highlights a changing power balance and growing economic dependence.